beumsk/rpg/README.md

 ## Todo

-- => review attack system and balance -> based on dmg, +str, -def, xelement, lvl?
-  - lvlup => str+XX def+XX
-  - TEST difficulty is correct and stays correct through lvlup and mapup
+- => TEST difficulty is correct and stays correct through lvlup and mapup

-- => rethink enemies creation and selection for a map
+  - => enemies dmg the same no matter the lvl?
+  - how to balance with new player attacks?

 - => review chest key system?

 > first release: theme + element logic (fights) + story + randomize + graphics + sound + heal? + quests?